dart-lang/language/working/1426-extension-types/feature-specification.md

 `p.T` in the show or hide clause.*

-A compile-time error occurs if a hide or show clause contains an identifier which is not the basename of an instance member of the on-type.
+A compile-time error occurs if a hide or show clause contains an identifier which is not the basename of an instance member of the on-type, and also not the name of a type in scope.
 A compile-time error occurs if a hide or show clause contains a type which is not among the types that are implemented by the on-type of the extension.

-A compile-time error occurs if a member included by the show/hide part has a basename which is also the basename of a member declaration in the extension type.
+A compile-time error occurs if a member included by the show/hide part has a name which is also the name of a member declaration in the extension type.

 *For instance, if an extension `E` with a hide clause contains a declaration of a method named `toString`, the hide clause must include